EmergeTools/ETDistribution/README.md

 ### Can I use ETDistribution to get updates from the AppStore?

 No, since the binary signer is different (builds installed from the AppStore are signed by Apple), the update will fail.

+### Can I require login to get updates?

+Yes, there are 3 options for security:
+- No login required.
+- Login required only for downloading the update (can check for updates without login).
+- Login required for checking for updates.

+These options can be configured per platform at [Emerge Tools Settings](https://www.emergetools.com/settings?tab=feature-configuration).